FlowFuse/flowfuse/docs/install/kubernetes/README.md

 #### Docker Container Registry

-FlowForge on Kubernetes will require a Docker Container Registry to host the both the core platform container and the containers that back any Stacks you wish to deploy.
+FlowForge on Kubernetes will require a Docker Container Registry to host both the core platform container and the containers that back any Node-RED stacks you wish to deploy.

+You can use [Dockers public registry](https://hub.docker.com).
+If you do, make sure you create two repositories: `forge-k8s` and `node-red` under your namespace.
+Also ensure you're signed in locally by running `docker login` in your terminal.

 #### PostgreSQL Database